cardknox/woocommerce-gateway-cardknox/readme.txt

 Stable tag: trunk
 License: GNU GPL 3.0

-accept payments with the Cardknox gateway.
+Accept payments with the Cardknox gateway.

 == Description ==

-adds the ability to accept credit cards and handles sending the information to the cardknox gateway for credit card processing using the cardknox API.
+Adds the ability to accept credit cards and handles sending the information to the Cardknox gateway for credit card processing using the Cardknox API.

-see this link for information about the cardknox gateway. https://www.cardknox.com and this one for the API information. https://kb.cardknox.com/api/
+See this link for information about the cardknox gateway: https://www.cardknox.com, and this one for the API information: https://kb.cardknox.com/api/

-it supports authorize only capture voiding or refunding.
+The plugin supports the following transaction types: authorize only, capture, voiding, and refunding.

-it has support for cards on file as well and works with the WC subscription plugin for recurring payments.
+It supports storing cards on file as well using tokenization and works with the WooCommerce Subscriptions plugin (https://woocommerce.com/products/woocommerce-subscriptions) for recurring payments.

 == Installation ==
-copy this folder in the to plugins directory and make sure the folder is named woocommerce-gateway-cardknox.
+Copy this folder into the plugins directory and make sure the folder is named woocommerce-gateway-cardknox.

-go to the admin panel to configure the setting and enable the plugin
+Go to the admin panel to configure the setting and enable the plugin.